Online Versus Offline Rate in Streaming Codes for Variable-Size Messages

 To begin, we consider \regimeNoSpread (i.e., $\delay_L = 0$ and any $\burst$ and $\delay$).
 In this regime, the \losslessDelay constraint, $\delay_L = 0$, eliminates the choice of distributing symbols corresponding to a \messagePacket over multiple channel packets.
 We introduce a systematic construction that sends each \messagePacket within the corresponding \channelPacket.
 The construction employs an online greedy paradigm for sending parity symbols.
 The approach involves (a) identifying during time slot $i$ how many parity symbols will be sent during time slot $(i+\delay)$ (i.e., in advance $\delay$ time slots), and (b) defining the parity symbols only during time slot $(i+\delay)$ based on the sizes of $\s[i+1],\ldots,\s[i+\delay-1]$.
 To show that the construction is rate-optimal, we demonstrate via induction that the cumulative number of symbols sent by each time slot $i \in [\len]$ is no more than that which is sent under an arbitrary offline construction.

-We next present an online coding scheme for any $(\tau,b)$ under \regimeNoSpread.
-The scheme builds on top of the Generalized Maximally Short Codes presented in \cite{badr2017layered} in such a way so as to {mitigate the adverse effects of the} variability of the \messageSizeSequence.
+We next present the rate-optimal online coding scheme for any $(\tau,b)$ under \regimeNoSpread.
+The scheme builds on top of the Generalized Maximally Short Codes presented in~\cite{badr2017layered} in such a way so as to {mitigate the adverse effects of the} variability of the \messageSizeSequence.
 We call the proposed scheme the \textbf{($\tau,b$)-\vgms}.
 The construction is suitable for any field of size at least $2\tau m$. {We first provide a high-level description, then present a toy example, and finally present the details of the code construction.}